-Our reading scheme is structured around the Read Write Inc Bookbag books and supplemented with Oxford Reading Tree and the Jelly and Bean series.
+Our reading scheme is structured around the Read Write Inc Bookbag books and supplemented with Bug Club and Big Cat.

 We use a whole-school approach to improving letter formation and handwriting.
 The scheme that we use is called Kinetic Letters.
 It is based on ensuring the children have the strength in their bodies, arms, wrists, hands and fingers to prepare them for the skill of handwriting.